 RiverBend's innovative stormwater management approach combines different landscape strategies that provide water quality treatment, reduce impacts of water runoff, and safely convey flows to the Buffalo River.
 Technology and design engage with one another to make sustainable methods visible and part of the landscape experience, such as a created wetland in Republic Park, bioswales, and the rich urban tree canopy.
-The comprehensive approach will serve as a green infrastructure demonstration site, complementing on-going efforts by the Buffalo Sewer Authority (BSA) and the Buffalo Niagara RiverKeeper to demonstrate the feasibility of using green infrastructure for stormwater management in Buffalo.
+The comprehensive approach will serve as a green infrastructure demonstration site, complementing ongoing efforts by the Buffalo Sewer Authority (BSA) and the Buffalo Niagara Riverkeeper to demonstrate the feasibility of using green infrastructure for stormwater management in Buffalo.
 The strategy ensures that no stormwater runoff will be delivered to the City of Buffalo's combined sewer system.
 Instead, stormwater runoff will be treated, then allowed to flow naturally to the Buffalo River.
+Recommended strategies for RiverBend include use of native landscape vegetation in lieu of conventional turf, biofiltration, bioswale conveyance (both in the street right of way and within surface lots); stormwater ponds and wetlands; and outfall treatment.
+The practices form a treatment train for stormwater that promotes infiltration and evaporation, as well as quality and quantity control.